 Unfortunately, women’s biological clocks cannot always accommodate delayed reproduction.
 Women are born with approximately 2 million eggs.
 That may sound like a lot, but hundreds of eggs are lost each month and by the time a woman enters her 30s, most of her eggs are gone.

-Egg quality also decreases with time.
+2. Egg quality also decreases with time

 As eggs sit in a woman’s ovaries, they become increasingly likely to carry genetic problems.
 Therefore, older women have reduced fertility and an exponentially higher risk of becoming pregnant with a genetically abnormal fetus.

-Fertility treatments like artificial insemination and in vitro fertilization help women with low egg counts become pregnant.
+Fertility treatments like artificial insemination and in vitro fertilization (IVF) help women with low egg counts become pregnant.
 Both of these technologies increase a woman’s monthly chance of conception.
 However, only in vitro fertilization with comprehensive chromosome screening (CCS) improves a woman’s chance of having a healthy pregnancy.

 Comprehensive chromosome screening (CCS) enables physicians to analyze an embryo’s genetic make-up before it is transferred into a woman’s uterus.
 This technology, which can only be performed in women who are undergoing in vitro fertilization, involves removing about 5 cells from the placental portion of an embryo and using those cells to confirm that the embryo is genetically normal (upload).

 These eggs are then collected and frozen for future use.
 The great thing about freezing eggs at a young age is that those eggs retain their youth even as the years pass by.
 A woman who froze her eggs at age 35 and elects to use those eggs at age 42 will have the same chance of pregnancy that she would have had had she elected to become pregnant at age 35.

 Despite the evolution in women’s’ roles in modern society, female reproduction remains limited by a woman’s age.
 Fertility treatments and fertility preservation allow women to take charge of their biological clocks and plan families for the time when they are best prepared for parenthood.